A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Zitterbewegung Stochastic Mechanics

 \subsection{One particle interacting with external fields}

-Suppose again that the particle undergoes a mean \emph{zbw} oscillation in its IMTRF, but now carries charge $e$ so that it is a classical charged harmonic oscillator of some type (subject again to the hypothetical constraint of no electromagnetic radiation emitted when there is no translational motion; or the constraint that the oscillation of the charge is radially symmetric so that there is no net energy radiated; or, if the ether turns out to be electromagnetic in nature as Nelson suggested \cite{Nelson1985}, then that the steady-state \emph{zbw} oscillation is due to a balancing between the time-averaged electromagnetic energy absorbed via the driven oscillation of the particle's charge, and the time-averaged electromagnetic energy radiated back to the ether).
-Then, in the presence of an external electric potential, $\Phi_{e}(\mathbf{q}_{0},t)=\mathbf{E}_{ext}(\mathbf{q}_{0},t)\cdot\mathbf{q}_{0}$, where \textbf{$\mathbf{q}_{0}$} is the displacement in some arbitrary direction from the field source (again making the point-like approximation for $|\mathbf{q}_{0}|\gg\lambda_{c}$), the mean \emph{zbw} phase change in this IMTRF is shifted by
+Suppose again that the particle undergoes a steady-state \emph{zbw} oscillation in the IMFTRF, but now carries charge $e$ so that it is a classical charged harmonic oscillator of some type (subject again to the hypothetical constraint of no electromagnetic radiation emitted when there is no translational motion; or the constraint that the oscillation of the charge is radially symmetric so that there is no net energy radiated; or, if the ether turns out to be electromagnetic in nature as Nelson suggested \cite{Nelson1985}, then that the steady-state \emph{zbw} oscillation is due to a balancing between the random-phase-averaged electromagnetic energy absorbed from the charged harmonic oscillator's driven oscillation, and the random-phase-averaged electromagnetic energy radiated back to the ether, much like in stochastic electrodynamics \cite{Boyer1975,Boyer1980,Puthoff1987,HuangBatelaan2013,HuangBatelaan2015,Puthoff2016}).
+Then, in the presence of an external electric potential $\Phi_{e}(\mathbf{q}_{0}(t_{0}),t_{0})=\mathbf{E}_{ext}(\mathbf{q}_{0}(t_{0}),t_{0})\cdot\mathbf{q}_{0}(t_{0})$, where \textbf{$\mathbf{q}_{0}(t_{0})$} is the positional displacement of the \emph{zbw} particle in some arbitrary direction from the field source (again making the point-like approximation for $|\mathbf{q}_{0}|\gg\lambda_{c}$) and satisfies the forward stochastic differential equation (77) with $\mathbf{b}=0$, the\emph{ zbw} phase change in this IMFTRF is shifted by